 Yet, there is an alternative framework that can be implemented to eliminate much of the speculation involved with mitigating sentence severity on the basis of the risk of deportation.
 The first step is to ascertain if deportation would constitute a hardship.
 If (as in most cases) the answer to this is yes, then the sentence should be mitigated to take this into account.
-If the offender is not deported at the expiration of his or her sentence, then the mitigated part of the sentence should be retracted and the offender compelled to serve the additional portion of the sentence.
+If the offender is not deported at the expiration of their sentence, then the mitigated part of the sentence should be retracted and the offender compelled to serve the additional portion of the sentence.

-This proposal to some extent would require a departure from the instinctive synthesis approach to sentencing, a key aspect of which is the courts do not indicate the weight or emphasis that has been accorded to particular mitigating or aggravating considerations.
+This proposal would, to some extent, require a departure from the instinctive synthesis approach to sentencing, a key aspect of which is that courts do not indicate the weight or emphasis that has been accorded to particular mitigating or aggravating considerations.
 However, this approach is not unwavering.
 There are two well-defined situations where sentencing courts already do provide a quantified sentencing discount.
 The first is where an accused pleads guilty.
 The other is where the accused assists authorities.
-Cooperating with law enforcement authorities and providing information which assists in the investigation or prosecution of other offenders is a well-established mitigating factor at common law and has statutory foundation in several jurisdictions.
-The main rationale for quantifiable and demonstrable discounts is to encourage accused to behave in ways which attract these discounts.
+Cooperating with law enforcement authorities and providing information which assists in the investigation or prosecution of other offenders is a well-established mitigating factor at common law, and has statutory foundation in several jurisdictions.
+The main rationale for quantifiable and demonstrable discounts is to encourage the accused to behave in ways which attract these discounts.
 Pleading guilty saves police, prosecution and court resources, and spares witnesses from testifying in court.
 Assisting authorities facilitates the detection and prosecution of criminal offences.
-Thus, in relation to two existing mitigating considerations, sentencing courts already do set out the exact nature and size of any discount that is accorded to offenders.
+Thus, in relation to two existing mitigating considerations, sentencing courts already do set out the exact nature and size of any discount accorded to offenders.

 The informer discount is especially relevant in the context of the proposed deportation reform.
-The discount can be on account of cooperation which has already been conferred or promised future cooperation.
-In relation to both forms of cooperation, the courts set out the discount which has been conferred.
-This is very important in relation to future discounts to ensure offenders who promise to assist authorities but do not fulfil this undertaking do not benefit unfairly from the sentence reduction.
-By quantifying the discount that is given for promised future cooperation, the courts can identify exactly the adjustment that should be made to a sentence if the assistance is not ultimately provided.
-Thus, if an accused does not provide the cooperation that was promised, he or she can be resentenced and the mitigatory effect of the cooperation retracted.
+The discount can be on account of cooperation which has already been conferred, or on promised future cooperation.
+In relation to both forms of cooperation, courts set out the discount which has been conferred.
+This is very important in relation to future discounts to ensure that offenders who promise to assist authorities — but do not fulfil this undertaking — do not benefit unfairly from the sentence reduction.
+By quantifying the discount given for promised future cooperation, courts can identify exactly the adjustment that should be made to a sentence if the assistance is not ultimately provided.
+Thus, if an accused does not provide the cooperation that was promised, they can be resentenced and the mitigatory effect of the cooperation retracted.

-The key rationale for making the discount contingent on future developments is because the relevant event — the offender’s willingness to fulfil the promise to cooperate with authorities — is uncertain at the time of the sentence.
+The key rationale for making the discount contingent on future developments is that the relevant event — the offender’s willingness to fulfil the promise to cooperate with authorities — is uncertain at the time of the sentence.
 The same situation applies in relation to deportation.
-It is never certain at the time of the sentence whether in fact this event will occur.
-The desire for accuracy and precision in the imposition of criminal sanctions strongly support the establishment of a methodology whereby sentencing courts set out the precise deportation discount that is accorded to offenders, in order that the ultimate sentence can where necessary be adjusted to reflect the offender’s ultimate deportation status.
+It is never certain at the time of the sentence whether, in fact, this event will occur.
+The desire for accuracy and precision in the imposition of criminal sanctions strongly supports the establishment of a methodology whereby sentencing courts set out the precise deportation discount accorded to offenders, so that the ultimate sentence can, where necessary, be adjusted to reflect the offender’s ultimate deportation status.

 The Reform Framework Provides a Degree of Relative Clarity to Sentencing Law